-The Department of Sociology and Social Work, in partnership with the Department of History and Political Science, offers an interdisciplinary bachelor’s degree in criminal justice.
+The Department of Sociology, in partnership with the Department of History and Political Science, offers an interdisciplinary bachelor’s degree in criminal justice.
 Our curriculum will provide you with an in-depth understanding of modern legal systems, correctional practices, national and local governments, current sociological issues, crime in contemporary and historical contexts, social research and statistics, and ethical considerations.

 When you apply to TWU, we will evaluate your academic achievement and preparation, as well as your standardized test scores.
 Admission to TWU is valid for four terms, unless you have attended another higher education institution.

 Check out the links below for specific admissions information:

 - How to apply

 Questions about the admissions process?
 Contact the Office of Admissions Processing.

 P.O.
 Box 425649

 Denton, TX 76204-5649

 940-898-3076 or 1-866-809-6130 ext.
 3076